mmikowski/powercss/README.md

 We recommend sticking with the defaults until and if we see performance issues.
 Depending on the application, setting `_regen_type_` to `_all_` for all **vsheets** and **cascades** may make the most sense.
-For others, setting `regen_type` to `none` and then directing all processing steps will provide the best solution.
+For others, setting `regen_type` to `_none_` and then directing all processing steps at their convenience will provide the best solution.
 Here is an example:

 ```js
   // Initial definition of cascade